opalmedapps/opal-db-management/README.md

 You should by now have fully up and running opal databases that can be easily started and stopped using the docker desktop GUI (or via the command-line, whichever you prefer).

+## Running the databases with encrypted connections

+If a dev chooses they can also build the containers in this repo with SSL enabled to encrypt all db connections and traffic.
+To do this, first refer to the [opal docs guide on self signed certificates](https://opalmedapps.gitlab.io/docs/guides/self_signed_certificates/) for instructions on how to generate self-signed SSL certificates.
+Place them in the `certs` directory.

+In the `.env` file, set `USE_SSL=1` and fill in the `SSL_CA` variable with the path to the public key of the certificate authority file.

+Finally, uncomment the ssl.cnf line in your docker-compose.yml to add these connection parameters to the database.
+[Windows users may have to re-save the `ssl.cnf` as 'read-only'](https://stackoverflow.com/a/51854668) for docker to actually use the configs listed there.

 ## Alembic Database Revisions Management

 [Alembic](https://alembic.sqlalchemy.org/en/latest/) is a database migrations tool written by the author of SQLAlchemy.
 It provides a system of object-oriented, ordered migration control for relational databases.